Odiham, Greywell Moors and Basingstoke Canal

 Head west, towards the mini roundabout at the end of High Street and carefully, cross directly into West Street.
 Before crossing you may see or hear a small rookery on the right in the trees close to the roundabout.
 Go down West Street to the bottom and carry on in the same direction still in West Street and pass the school on your right.
 After the second school entrance when the hedgerow starts there is a footpath up the steps on your right.
 Follow this path until you are roughly in line with the buildings and look for a stile on the left and cross here.
 Now follow the path across the field aiming for the opposite side.
 There’s a single small tree in the field so keep left of that.
 Often cattle will be grazing here.

 When you reach the hedgerow and footpath stile, cross it and carefully, go straight over the road to the next path opposite.
-This heads diagonally to the right across the corner of the field, goes through a hedgerow across what was a fallow field on my visits and after following the path through another hedgerow turn right on the path and exit onto a quiet lane.
+This heads diagonally to the right across the corner of the field, goes through a hedgerow across what was a fallow field (sadly, now with fencing) on my visits and after following the path through another hedgerow turn right on the path and exit onto a quiet lane.
 Turn left and walk a short distance along the lane looking for a footpath on the right.
 This path crosses a large field which can be a bit muddy after rain but is generally quite solid.
 At the bottom of the field go through the gate in the next hedgerow which should have plenty of birds like blackcaps, garden warblers and chiffchaffs, maybe even yellowhammers with their ‘little bit of bread and no cheeeese’ song.After passing through the hedge turn left and enter Greywell Moors Nature Reserve via the gate – it can be muddy after rain.

 Depending on the time of year you will find many birds, butterflies and plants like sedges and rushes here.
 Look for the purple southern marsh orchids that flower in May, June and July and purple loosestrife in June to August which is a major nectar source for brimstone butterflies, red-tailed bumblebees and elephant hawk moths.
 Yellow loosestrife is found here as well flowering June to September and may attract the yellow loosestrife bee.
 There is a lot of wet woodland with alder being the predominant tree and some nice deformed oaks as well.
 A conservation herd of cattle is often on the reserve and they are often near the fen, the wet area where springs feed pools surrounded by reeds and which hold species of duck and occasional geese in the winter.
 Keep going all the way along the reserve enjoying the nature until you pass a place where cut trees are stored on your right and the path turns right down to a gate and a T junction.
 Turn right here.